Anna Manning Comfort

-Anna Manning Comfort, M.D. (née Manning; January 19, 1845 – January 12, 1931) was an American physician who specialized in women's diseases.
+Anna Manning Comfort, M.D. (née Manning; January 19, 1845 – January 12, 1931) was an American physician who specialized in the treatment of women's diseases.
 She was the first woman medical graduate to practice in the state of Connecticut.

-Comfort opposed U.S. imperialism.
-She was one of the pioneer leaders in the cause of woman suffrage, as well as a social reformer who defended the rights of Native Americans and African Americans.
+Comfort was also an activist and vocal opponent of American imperialism.
+She was a leader in the women's suffrage movement, as well as a social reformer who defended the rights of Native Americans and African Americans.
 A member of Sorosis since 1878, Comfort was also a pioneer clubwoman.

 Early life and education

+Childhood

 Anna Manning was born in Trenton, New Jersey, January 19, 1845.
 Her father was Alfred Curling Manning.
-The first American of the name was Joseph Manning, a brother of James Manning, who was the founder and first president of Brown University.
-They came to the U.S. from England late in the 17th-century.
+She was a descendant of Joseph Manning, a brother of James Manning, who was the founder and first president of Brown University.
+They came to the United States from England late in the 17th-century.
 Comfort's mother was Elizabeth (Price) Manning, who came of a Philadelphia Quaker family.
 Comfort was of English and French descent.

-In her childhood, Comfort's parents removed to Boston, Massachusetts, where she received her academic education.
-It was there that her father directed her into a special study of the piano, which she continued after the return to New York.
-At sixteen, she was achieving recognition as an unusual performer.
+As a child, Comfort moved with her family to Boston, Massachusetts, where she received an academic education.
+There, her father directed her into a special study of the piano, which she continued after returning to New York.
+By the age of sixteen, she was recognized as an unusually talented performer.